 Retrieving the Publish Version of a ClickOnce application.
 The following example uses the ApplicationDeployment.CurrentVersion property to display an application's Publish Version.
 Note that its successful execution requires the example's application identity to be set.
 This is handled automatically by the Visual Studio Publish Wizard.

 The Publish Version of an application for ClickOnce deployment is completely independent of its assembly version.

 You can use the CompareTo method to determine whether one object is earlier than, the same as, or later than a second object.
 The following example indicates that Version 2.1 is later than Version 2.0.

 For two versions to be equal, the major, minor, build, and revision numbers of the first object must be identical to those of the second object.
 If the build or revision number of a object is undefined, that object is considered to be earlier than a object whose build or revision number is equal to zero.
 The following example illustrates this by comparing three objects that have undefined version components.

 The following example uses the AssemblyVersionAttribute attribute to assign a version number to an assembly.
 At compile time, this version information is stored with the assembly's metadata.
-At run time, the example uses the Assembly.GetExecutingAssembly method to get a reference to the executable assembly, and it retrieves the assembly's version information from the Version property of the AssemblyName object returned by the Assembly.GetName method.
+At run time, the example retrieves the value of the Type.Assembly property on a type found in the assembly to get a reference to the executing assembly, and it retrieves the assembly's version information from the Version property of the AssemblyName object returned by the Assembly.GetName method.